 The solution enabled a culture of being secure to be established within the company

 In the wake of businesses becoming increasingly digital, there is a rise in data security challenges on multiple fronts.
 These challenges include significant disruptions and losses resulting from malware outbreaks, loss of data, Denial of Service (DoS) attacks that cripple operations, and even threats from internal employees.

 As a result, cybersecurity has become one of the major issues that any digitally connected enterprise, both large and small, must address.
 It’s an organization-wide imperative to have a robust strategy to proactively monitor and manage risks.

 It lacked a baseline IT security framework with well-defined processes and policies for operations across 150+ global locations.
 As the company had grown inorganically, its IT infrastructure was fragmented.
 A lean IT team and a virtually non-existent security workforce were unable to effectively monitor and manage the security of all systems and data.

 Dissimilar standalone anti-malware solutions, lack of visibility on infrastructure assets and network connections, inadequate computer security and hardening measures, and limited security patch management for servers and end-points further added to the problem.
 There was limited visibility on the security aspects for controls and automation technologies deployed across various operations supporting the factory environment.
-In addition, the manufacturer did not have adequate security threat monitoring
+In addition, the manufacturer did not have adequate security threat monitoring or response capabilities.

 WNS partnered with the manufacturer to develop a security strategy, and provide consulting and guidance to enhance its cybersecurity posture in a phased and realistic manner.